 - Beans, lentils and other legumes

 - Breaded meats and other breaded fried foods

-- Sugars: maple. honey, agave, table sugar, etc.
+- Maple syrup, honey, agave, and table sugar

 - Light beers

-Even though a keto meal plan is very restrictive - eliminating many food groups higher in carbs, keeping calories low on a high fat diet can still be a challenge.
-Fat provides twice as many calories per gram than protein and carbs, so you portion sizes may actually be smaller on a keto eating plan.
+One of the hardest parts of keto is keeping calories controlled while following a high fat diet.
+Fat provides twice as many calories per gram than protein and carbs, so your portion sizes may actually be smaller on a keto eating plan.

-In addition, it can be hard to get enough of certain nutrients commonly found in higher carb options - like vitamin D from milk and B vitamins from grains.
+In addition, it can be hard to get enough of certain nutrients commonly found in higher carb options - like vitamin D from milk and B vitamins from grains (5).

-Here are a few tips you can use to make your keto meals work to your advantage:
+Here are a few tips you can use to make starting keto even easier:

 - Choose more nutrient dense foods and balance higher fat options with large portions of non-starchy vegetables is a great way to ensure you get more nutrition and stay on track without going hungry.

-- Learn how to meal prep for weight loss.
+- Learn how to plan and prep your own food for the week.
 Meal prepping can be a huge time saver and helps ensure you are always hitting your keto macros - since you control the menu and the portions.

 - Track your calories and your nutrition intake.
 If you are noticing a lack of certain nutrients, consider working with a dietitian for recommendations or take a multivitamin supplement each day.